Majeda Abu-Alghanam | UT Permian Basin

 Alex Walheim | UT Austin

-U.S. Senator Mark Warner (VA)
+Office of U.S. Senator Mark Warner (VA)

 Alex Walheim is an undergraduate student at The University of Texas at Austin studying government, and he expects to graduate in December 2018.
 His policy interests include civil rights and social justice.
 After completing his undergraduate education, Walheim hopes to attend the Lyndon Baines Johnson School of Public Affairs to pursue a master's degree in public affairs.
 When he is home for school breaks, he works for Space Center Houston, the visitor center for Johnson Space Center.